vcerovski/binfix/README.md

 `:lambda/expr` -- OP takes lambda-list at LHS and an expression at RHS, followed by body.

-`:syms=expr` -- OP takes a list of symbols as LHS (each with an optional [keyword-type](#type annotations) annotation), an expression as RHS followed by optional declarations and a BINFIX-expression.
+`:syms/expr` -- OP takes a list of symbols as LHS (each with an optional [keyword-type](#type annotations) annotation), an expression as RHS followed by optional declarations and a BINFIX-expression.